deniztotuk/Group-2---Arabidopsis/README.md

 - To explore the possibility of hybrids exhibiting greater genetic diversity, comparing them to pure populations and assessing if they resemble pseudo-allopolyploids.

 ### Installation
-This project requires Python, R and several dependencies:
+This project requires Python, R and several dependencies.
+Many of the dependencies used in this project can be easily installed via pip command for all common operating systems by using terminal or PowerShell.
+If you are working on windows machine before using pip command installing python3.12.1 essential and can be easily installed from: [(https://www.python.org/downloads/release/python-3121/)](https://www.python.org/downloads/release/python-3121/)
+In this project we have used R statistical programming language.
+R version 4.3.2 can be installed from: [(https://cran.r-project.org/bin/windows/base/old/4.3.2/)](https://cran.r-project.org/bin/windows/base/old/4.3.2/)

 ```bash
 # Install required Python packages